Ragnarson/ragnarson-blog/source/posts/2020-06-16-How-I-transformed-from-a-regular-developer-into-a-CEO-of-30-people-company-overnight.html.markdown

 2017 was the year when we tried all the ideas we could come up with.
 From content marketing to networking, ad campaigns and cold mailing.
 We traveled all over Europe trying to find a new project.

-Eventually, we were able to bring in a few minor projects, but they didn’t change our situation.
+Eventually, we were able to bring in a few smaller projects, but they didn’t change our situation.

 The help came from a totally different direction.
 Back in the beginning of 2016, Guy, a friend of Ragnarson, called me saying that he had spotted an awesome startup that needed our help.
 But they didn’t have any cash at the time.